Pashlikson/mantiplex/README.md

 ### Static files code:
-1. after configuring static files you should run this code to get style changed
+1. after configuring static files you should run this code to get style changed (when DEBUG = False)
 ```bash
 python manage.py collectstatic
 ```